peaqnetwork/RBAC/README.md

 npm run test
 ```
+However, before you run the scripts, you have to generate the ink contract file in advance.

 ## Seed Data
 Another script in the test folder is the rbac_deploy script.
 It'll help to deploy the fake data for checking on polkadot.js UI.